-Tour visitors must enter the building at 44 Maiden Lane (located between Nassau and William Streets).
-Entry at 33 Liberty Street will not be permitted.
+Tour visitors must enter the building at 33 Liberty Street (located between Nassau and William Streets).

 What does the entry process entail?

-Upon arrival at 44 Maiden Lane, Federal Reserve Law Enforcement Officers will ask each tour visitor to present her/his printed tour ticket displaying the proper date and time, and a valid, government-issued photo ID.
+Upon arrival at 33 Liberty Street, Federal Reserve Law Enforcement Officers will ask each tour visitor to present her/his printed tour ticket displaying the proper date and time, and a valid, government-issued photo ID.
 Law Enforcement officers will check these documents, ensuring that the name on each ticket matches each visitor’s government-issued photo ID.
 After the documents are confirmed by Law Enforcement, visitors will be brought to a security checkpoint where they will be screened.
 If approved for entry after security screening, visitors will be directed to the Museum to begin their tour.

 Please be respectful and patient during all security screenings, as our Law Enforcement team diligently ensures the safety of the Bank and our visitors.